bunnydeviloper/cs10/Udacity/9-async-ajax/005-ajax.md

 * XML stores data, HTML presents it on a browser

 ### APIs
+* API: application programming interface
+* we use API to interact with various data sources (get/retrive/access data)

 ### Create an async request with XHR
 ### The XHR object
+* `const asyncRequestObject = new XMLHttpRequest();`
+* XMLHttpRequest(XHR or xhr) can be used to request any file type (e.g. plain text, HTML files, JSON files, image files, etc.) or data from an API

 ### XHR's .open() method
 ### XHR's .send() method
 ### A full request